Automation

 Key metrics include time saved—compare hours before and after.
 Look at fewer errors, like in billing.
 Measure quicker customer replies, from hours to minutes.
 Check satisfaction with surveys for staff and customers.

 To calculate ROI, add up saved hours.
 Multiply by wage rates.
 Subtract tool costs.
 This shows true value.
 Reinvest savings into more tech or business expansion.
-Benefits of AI automation.
+AI automation benefits.

 For scaling, move from basics to AI advances.
 Once basics work, add things like AI analytics for deeper insights.
 Use learnings to refine your plan.
 Iterate often for better operational efficiency.